TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

    :alt: Choosing the mail form content element type

 The text field contains the form configuration.
-This is written in TypoScript and is fully documented in the :ref:`"form" system extension manual <form:start>`.
 This will seem daunting at first, but a wizard is provided for WYSIWYG creation of the form.
 Click on the icon at the top right of the configuration field.